Aminah09/handwritten-digit-recognition/Digit Recognition/README.md

 ## Getting Started

 1. Clone this repository to your local machine or download the project files.
 2. Install the required Python libraries if not already installed.
-You can use the following command to install them using pip:

 3. Launch Jupyter Notebook or any other Python development environment.
 4. Open the `handwritten_digit_recognition.ipynb` notebook file.
 5. Follow the instructions provided in the notebook to execute the code and train the model.